Explorer reports addition

 You can easily set any headers you need by tweaking your get() or post() calls to include a header set.
 This is commonly used for authentication on an API (see api examples)

-We have two example of setting headers below, but you can set any key value headers you need with LoadForge.
+The examples below show two methods of setting headers.
+You can set any key-value headers you need with LoadForge.

 self.client.post(